lynnlangit/TeamTeri/4_Genomics_Platforms/README.md

 # Genomics Platforms

-Includes info about Galaxy Project, Terra.bio and Seven Bridges Genomics.
+Includes info about Galaxy Project, Terra.bio, Nextflow and Seven Bridges Genomics.
 This represents a small subset of the available platforms.
 Some platforms are free (for research), others are commercial and have associated costs.
 Still other platforms have a 'free tier' (running on public cloud) and then a 'you-pay-for-it' tier, usually based on the size of the data you need to analyze.

 ## Workflow Patterns

 Most workflows follow this pattern (summarized in the diagram below for AWS):